 - Which groups, if any, would be most willing to pay to solve this problem?

-- How many people are attempting to perform this job/task?
+- How many people are attempting to perform this job to be done?
 Every day?
 Every month?
 Every year?

 - Of that number, how many are likely to encounter the problem?
 How did you arrive at that number?

 - What sets them apart from the ones who do not suffer from the problem?